-The FICO® Analytic Cloud (FAC) delivers a comprehensive toolkit of cloud-enabled products, across analytics, decision management and optimization through the FICO® Decision Management Platform (DMP), an integrated platform solution in which you can build, deploy, execute, and scale analytic-powered applications.
+The FICO® Analytic Cloud (FAC) delivers a comprehensive toolkit of cloud-enabled products, across analytics, decision management and optimization through the FICO® Platform, an integrated platform solution in which you can build, deploy, execute, and scale analytic-powered applications.

-The Platform serves as the primary cloud infrastructure for building, hosting, and managing components and apps such as Decision Optimizer.
+The Platform serves as the primary cloud infrastructure for building, hosting, and managing FICO components and apps.
 For more visit www.ficoanalyticcloud.com.